yoshidk6/rstanemax/cran-comments.md

 * Corrected the example in "man/stan_emax.Rd"
 * Added the copyright holder in the ‘Authors@R’ section

-Also, there is currently no reference describing the methods in the package.
+There is currently no reference describing the methods in the package.

+For full transparency, I also would like to mention that the implementation of `posterior_predict_quantile` and `plot.stanemax` was slightly modified from the original submission.